Casualtek/Cyberwatch/README.md

 # Cyberwatch
-Building a consolidated RSS feed for articles about cyberattacks
+Keeping track of cyberattacks

-This script halps me monitor news to discover mentions of cyberattacks in the media around the globe.
+This project consists in a few Python scripts that help monitor news to discover mentions of cyberattacks in the media around the globe.

-It collects news feeds on the topic from Google, removes duplicates, and translates news headlines into English.
+*rss.py* collects news feeds on the topic from Google, removes duplicates, and translates news headlines into English, using DeepL's API.
 The resulting RSS feed is ready to consume with your favorite RSS reader.
+It's frequently updated using GitHub Actions.

+*review-week.py* uses data from *cyberattacks.json* to produce a weekly cyberattacks digest.
+It's run by GitHub Actions.

+*review-monthly.py* uses data from *cyberattacks.json* to produce a weekly cyberattacks digest.
+It's run by GitHub Actions.

+Now, what's in *cyberattacks.json*?

 Enjoy and feel free to contribute any improvements ideas!